dyninc/dyn-python/docs/tm/services/dsf/dsf.rst

 Create DSFFailoverChain
 ^^^^^^^^^^^^^^^^^^^^^^^
-We'll assume you already have a :class:`DSFResponsePool` object named `response_pool` in existence for this example.
+We'll assume you already have a :class:`DSFResponsePool` object named :mod:`response_pool` in existence for this example.

     >>> from dyn.tm.services.dsf import DSFFailoverChain
     >>> #set up failover_chain